sitmun/sitmun-viewer-app/README.md

 The SITMUN Viewer Application is a web-based application built using TypeScript, JavaScript, npm, and Angular.

+# Common Build Arguments

+**Environments:**

+- Default (`src/environments/environment.ts`)
+- Development (`src/environments/environment.development.ts`)
+- Test deployment (`src/environments/environment.testdeployment.ts`)

+**Variables:**

+- `production`: Specifies if the environment is a production or a development enviroment.
+The default value is `false`.
+- `hashLocationStrategy`: Enables the Angular `HashLocationStrategy`.
+The default value is `true`.
+- `apiUrl`: Specifies the base URL for the SITMUN Backend used by the aplication.
+The default value is `https://sitmun-backend-core.herokuapp.com`.

 ## Docker Support

 The application is containerized using Docker, as defined in the Dockerfile.
 The Dockerfile is divided into two stages: